 Jacek Giedrojć is the founding partner and chairman of Warsaw Equity Group, one of the oldest private equity firms in Poland.
 He is also the president of Liberalna Edukacja, a foundation dedicated to promoting liberal education in Poland and its eastern neighbors.
 Giedrojć holds a PhD in sociology from the Polish Academy of Sciences, a MBA from Harvard Business School and a BA in economics from Victoria University of Wellington, New Zealand.

 In 1950, the U.S.-based Economic Cooperation Administration (ECA) which administered the European Recovery Program (ERP), announced an art competition in Marshall Plan countries, offering prizes for the best posters that aesthetically represented “Intra-European Cooperation for a Better Standard of Living.”
 This exhibit features the final 25 posters selected by a jury of prominent graphic artists from among 10,000 entries.

-The exhibition includes the selection of 25 unique posters from 1957 to 2013.
-The selection represents the highest aesthetic quality of the work of multiple generations of Polish poster artists and their embeddedness in the European culture and political imagery.
+The exhibition included the selection of 25 unique posters from 1957 to 2013.
+The selection represented the highest aesthetic quality of the work of multiple generations of Polish poster artists and their embeddedness in the European culture and political imagery.